-Example Group Exercise Download
+Free Group Exercise Download

 Group exercises, sometimes called group discussions, are a common exercise used by employers.
 Each group exercise will vary in its detail, but the style and format tend to follow a common format.
 We have designed a typical style of group exercise, which you can download below.
 Feel free to download the exercise, print it out and sit the exercise with friends or colleagues.
 Please respect our copyright though; if you want to use this for anything other than personal use you will need our permission.